About Fly for the Kids

-Associate Professor Andrew Kornberg from The Royal Children’s Hospital (RCH) takes off from the Australian International Airshow, Avalon Airport on Sunday 5 March 2017.
-He will be on a fundraising adventure like no other as he circumnavigates Australia – flying solo!
+In March 2017, Associate Professor Andrew Kornberg from The Royal Children’s Hospital (RCH) took off from the Australian International Airshow for a fundraising adventure like no other.

-The RCH Complex Movement Disorders Program will greatly improve the lives of children and young people like Brooke with conditions affecting their movement.
+Launching in July 2017, the Complex Movement Disorders Program will greatly improve the lives of children and young people like Brooke who have conditions affecting their movement.
 Watch the video below to see Brooke’s incredible journey.

 These life-limiting and progressive disorders include: